kylrth/kylrth.github.io/content/post/self-hosting/index.md

 sudo update-initramfs -u
 ```

-Note that here I'm copying the `authorized_keys` file from my normal SSH folder to the dropbear config folder, allowing any device that can log into my server as me to also log into the dropbear instance.
-You may want to further restrict access.
-Also, the dropbear version that comes with `dropbear-initramfs` currently uses a key comparison algorithm that is disabled by the latest SSH clients, so I have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to my client SSH config in order to connect.
+The dropbear version that comes with `dropbear-initramfs` currently uses a key comparison algorithm that is disabled by the latest SSH clients, so I have to add `PubkeyAcceptedKeyTypes +ssh-rsa` to my client SSH config in order to connect.
 Here's what my SSH config looks like for connecting to dropbear:

 ```ssh
 Host decrypt_spaceship